Alain Seban: Biography

 On graduating from the National School of Administration (ENA) in 1991, Seban was appointed as auditor at the French Council of State.
 At the same time, he was legal adviser to the heritage director of the Ministry of Culture, rapporteur on the Picq Mission on the State's responsibilities and organisation, member of the Mobilier National control board, and Secretary General of the mission for the Institut national d’histoire de l’Art, led by Michel Laclotte, honorary director of the Louvre museum.

-Alain Seban was made a "maître des requêtes" (master of the roll) at the Council of State in 1994, and appointed to Minister of Culture Philippe Douste-Blazy's Private Office in 1995 within which he was responsible for museums, heritage, architecture, archives, legal affairs, reforms, and literary and artistic propriety.
-Seban returned to the Council of State in 1997, and was made Attornay General within the Court.
+Alain Seban was made a "maître des requêtes" at the Council of State in 1994, and appointed to Minister of Culture Philippe Douste-Blazy's Private Office in 1995 within which he was responsible for museums, heritage, architecture, archives, legal counsel, and copyright law.
+Seban returned to the Council of State in 1997, and was made attorney general within the Court.

 Alongside his role at the Council of State, Alain Seban served on the board of the pension fund for National Paris Opera staff and on the board of the pension fund for Comédie Française staff, and as was an alternate member of the Polling Commission.
-Alain Seban was also a member of the mission for the Quai Branly Museum, and then legal advisor to the Museum's president from 1997 to 2002 Alain Seban also lectured at the ENA from 1996 to 1999.
+Alain Seban was also a member of the mission for the Quai Branly Museum, and then legal advisor to the museum's president from 1997 to 2002 Alain Seban also lectured at the ENA from 1996 to 1999.